nickytonline/www.nickyt.co/src/pages/posts/frontend-developer-resources-246j.md

 And you know what?
 If you're still not a fan of types, that's OK. 😺

+### The JavaScript Event Loop

+[Philip Roberts](https://twitter.com/philip_roberts) talk at JSConf EU "What the heck is the event loop anyway?" is a great explanation of the event loop.

+<iframe class="liquidTag" src="https://dev.to/embed/youtube?args=8aGhZQkoFbQ" style="border: 0; width: 100%;"></iframe>

 ### Some JavaScript Knowledge Nuggets care of Jake Archibald

-This is definitely a great watch for those looking to understand JavaScript's event loop.
+This is definitely a great watch for those looking to understand JavaScript's event loop building off of Philip Robert's talk above.

 <iframe class="liquidTag" src="https://dev.to/embed/youtube?args=cCOL7MC4Pl0" style="border: 0; width: 100%;"></iframe>